Photo credit: Aisha Ife

 Her figures, with gentle colour palettes, live in worlds that feel intimate and expansive, inviting you to slow down and feel.
 She sees art as a therapeutic space for the maker and the viewer.

 A central theme in my work is the body, especially as it exists within African cosmologies.
 I’ve long been interested in hierarchical interpretations of the body, particularly the head, which holds symbolic meaning.
-In my culture and other African cultures, the head is more than a physical form; it is believed to carry destiny, identity, and the essence of becoming.
-I often emphasise the heads of my figures to honour this philosophy and draw attention to what it signifies.
+In my culture and other African cultures, the head is believed to carry personal destiny, identity, and the essence of becoming.

-Beyond symbolism, my work also serves as a space for experimentation with form and feelings.
-I’m drawn to the tension between inner life and outer structure, between what is seen and what is felt and how these two layers may conflict, harmonise, or interact.
+Beyond symbolism, my work also serves as a space for experimentation with forms and feelings.
+I am interested in exploring the delicacy of femininity, softness, and vulnerability as forms of strength rather than weakness.
+This draws me to the tension between inner life and outer structure, between what is seen and what is felt, and how these two layers may conflict, harmonise, or interact.

-I work with a range of materials, including watercolour, acrylic, ink, oil, gouache, and pastels, on both canvas and paper.
-These media allow me to explore texture, shift between control and spontaneity, and stay curious about new possibilities in visual storytelling.
+I work with watercolour, acrylic, ink, oil, gouache, and pastels, on both canvas and paper.

 Personal Statement